GMLC-TDC/HELICS/docs/user-guide/orchestration.md

 We will define the term "orchestration" within HELICS as workflow and deployment.
-This will allow users to define a co-simulation workflow they would like to execute and deploy the co-simulation either on their own machine or in an HPC environemnt.
+This will allow users to define a co-simulation workflow they would like to execute and deploy the co-simulation either on their own machine or in an HPC environment.

 ## What you will need